 Q: Why can’t residents recycle these plastics in typical curbside pickup programs?

-A: Packaging can be very complex.
-Many forms of plastic packaging are made up of multiple layers of different materials that serve individual purposes.
-The complexity of plastic packaging makes it challenging to recycle mechanically in existing recycling facilities.
-In addition, most material recovery facilities (MRFs) do not have the proper types of equipment to sort flexible packaging, so including flexible packaging with other recyclables reduces the efficiency of the recycling operation.
-The Hefty® EnergyBag™ program makes it possible for these materials to be collected at curbside and provides an alternative to sending the products to landfills.
-The Hefty® EnergyBag™ program also reduces contamination in MRFs, helping to increase efficiency and improve the quality of other complementary recycling streams.
+A: It can be challenging to recycle plastic packaging because of its complexity – many forms of packaging are made of multiple layers that each serve a different purpose.
+Most material recovery facilities don’t have the proper equipment to sort all types of packaging, so including plastic packaging with your other recyclables reduces the efficiency of the recycling operation.
+The Hefty® EnergyBag™ program makes it possible for your non-recycled materials to be collected curbside, and provides an alternative to sending them to landfills.

 * Source: EPA Advancing Sustainable Materials Management: Facts and Figures Report: 2014 Fact Sheet

 Still have questions?
 Contact us or read more about the Hefty® EnergyBag™ Program in the press.
 Go back to the Hefty® EnergyBag™ homepage.